cms-opendata-workshop/workshop2022-lesson-luminosity/_episodes/03-calculating-luminosity.md

 > {: .solution}
 {: .challenge}

+## Calculating luminosity for Run 3
+Luminosity information for Run 3 data is available at [CMS luminosity information, for 2015 CMS open data](https://opendata.cern.ch/record/1055).

 > ## Further Information
 > More information can be found in the [Reference](../reference.html) section and in the [CMS Guide on how to calculate luminosity](https://opendata.cern.ch/docs/cms-guide-luminosity-calculation).
 {: .callout}